SelfCareMap

 ☕ Start with the Beans: Freshness Over Fancy Labels

 Great coffee begins with great beans.
-Look for whole beans roasted within the last 2–4 weeks (check the roast date, not just the “best by” date).
-If you can, buy from a local roaster or a trusted online source that prioritizes freshness.
+The flavor profile of your morning cup is determined long before the water hits the grounds.
+Look for whole beans roasted within the last 2 to 4 weeks.
+When shopping, check the roast date, not just the expiration or best by date.
+Coffee is an agricultural product that begins to lose its volatile aromatic compounds the moment it leaves the roaster.
+If you can, buy from a local roaster or a trusted online source that prioritizes freshness and transparency about their sourcing.

 💧 Water Matters More Than You Think